guittari/ndiofork/README.md

 ## Installation

-Before you install ndio, you'll need to have a few prerequisites.
 The first thing to do is to **install numpy**, which often does not jive well with the auto-installation process supported by `pip`.

 If you already have numpy installed, then simply run: